Colorado Connector: Division of Transit and Rail

 In May 2009, Colorado Governor Bill Ritter signed a bill creating the Division of Transit and Rail (DTR) within CDOT.
 The division is responsible for developing rail services and administering state and federal rail funds in Colorado.
 In March 2012, DTR released its first Colorado Freight and Passenger Rail Plan, which was required by the Passenger Rail Investment and Improvement Act of 2008 in order for Colorado to receive future FRA grants.
 The plan lists various versions of Front Range service as long-range projects.

 In April 2012, CDOT began an Interregional Connectivity Study (ICS) through an FRA grant, building on the 2010 RMRA study.
 Published in January 2014, the ICS recommended initial high-speed rail service between Fort Collins, Denver International Airport, and Briargate—a neighborhood of northern Colorado Springs—with future expansion to Pueblo.
 This alignment would bypass Boulder and downtown Denver via a new rail line built along the Colorado 470 beltway.
 The startup cost of the project was estimated at $9.81 billion with annual ridership of 13.6 million.

 In July 2015, CDOT began operating Bustang, an intercity bus service with several routes along the Front Range corridor.

-In July 2016, the Regional Transportation District (RTD) opened the initial 6.2 mi section of the B Line from Denver to Westminster.
+In July 2016, the Regional Transportation District (RTD) opened the initial 6.2 mi section of the Northwest Rail B Line from Denver to Westminster.
 An unfunded extension to Boulder and Longmont is planned for the 2040s.
 This commuter rail line overlaps part of the route that later emerged as the favorite for Front Range Passenger Rail.